g2384/Life-In-The-UK/Facts.md

 - English: graduallly combined by Norman French (spoken by the king and his noblemen) and Anglo-Saxon (spoken by peasants) after the Norman Conquest.
 - Norman French words: ‘park’ and ‘beauty’
 - Anglo-Saxon words: ‘apple’, ‘cow’ and ‘summer’
-- In modern English there are often two words with very similar meanings, one from French and one from AngloSaxon.
+- In modern English there are often two words with very similar meanings, one from French and one from Anglo-Saxon.
 ‘Demand’ (French) and ‘ask’ (Anglo-Saxon) are examples.
 - Canterbury Tales was one of the first books to be printed by **William Caxton**, the first person in England to print books using a printing press.
 Many of the stories are still popular.
 Some have been made into plays and television programmes.
 - In Scotland, many people continued to speak Gaelic and the Scots language also developed.
 A number of poets began to write in the Scots language.
 One example is **John Barbour**, who wrote *The Bruce* about the Battle of **Bannockburn**.
 - Castles were built in many places in Britain and Ireland, partly for **defence**.
 Today many are in ruins, although some, such as **Windsor** and **Edinburgh**, are still in use.